snsolomar/Text-to-speech-accessibility/README.md

 Adjustable speech rate and pitch for personalized voice output.
 Support for 22 languages, promoting accessibility for users worldwide.
 Get started with the Text-to-Speech application today, and explore a world of customizable and inclusive speech synthesis

+How to deploy:
+-Setup is easy; simply open the html in your browser and the app is ready for use